-I love finding ways to get more veggies into my kids–they can dip veggies into this dairy-free pizza dip, dairy-free ranch dip, or savory hummus, and they also love these kale chips and easy sun-dried tomatoes for snacking on.
+I love finding ways to get more veggies into my kids (and let's face it–into me too!)
+It's of course great to dip veggies into this dairy-free pizza dip, dairy-free ranch dip, or savory hummus, and they also love these kale chips and easy sun-dried tomatoes for snacking on.
 However, now we have a new favorite in our household, these Crispy Green Bean Crisps.

 Veggie Chips are all the rage among “healthy snack seekers” but they are pretty pricey.
 We love them, but it's pretty easy to sit down and devour an entire bag of them- if I bought bags of these crispy veggie chips, we would devour them in no time flat, meaning that likely I would have to mortgage more than our home to afford having these snacks in our pantry regularly :).

 I don't mean those “veggie sticks” that are really just potato starch with small amounts of vegetable powder.
 I mean those real veggies fried in oil that are crispy and a great alternative to potato chips if you are looking for something healthier.

 However, besides them costing a small fortune, the “real veggie chips” have another problem as well–they are typically made with oils that I consider to be “less than optimal,” to be generous–for example, canola oil (that's almost for sure GMO), and the like.

 So I decided that I would have to figure out a way to make these on the cheap and with oils that I feel good serving to my family.

 I loaded up my cart with several of the big 5-pound bags of organic green beans at Costco and went to work.

 And ended up with a recipe that is a real winner.

 I do think, however, that we need to consider buying stock in the organic green bean company because we've been eating so many of these.